Flattening a Complex PDF File

 Print Jobs Disappearing

-If your print jobs seem to disappearing into a black hole you may be locked out due to a bad password saved on one of your computers or your credential may not be known to the network at all.
+If your print jobs seem to disappear into a black hole you may be locked out due to a bad password saved on one of your computers or your credential may not be known to the network at all.
 If you have recently changed your password, you will need to remove any saved passwords you have on any of your desktop or laptop computers.
 To do this, do a Search on your computer for Manage Network Passwords to open the Windows Credential Manager.

 Look for any entries in the list that have your HarvardKey account information saved, they will most likely be associated with GSDPrint